Do Rottweilers Shed and What Should You Expect When Shedding Season Starts

 Are Rottweilers a Shedding Breed?

 In short, yes, Rottweilers shed.
-Even supposedly hypoallergenic dogs still shed, according to dog writer Melvin Pena.
+Even supposedly hypoallergenic dogs still shed.

-Shedding is a normal part of the hair growth cycle, which occurs in all breeds.
+Shedding is a normal part of the hair growth cycle in all breeds.
 All Rotties are not uniform in their shedding habits.
 Some of these dogs shed very little, while others shed quite heavily.

 Owners who live with allergies will need to think carefully about how they will manage their dog’s shedding.
 Mitigation methods may include grooming, as needed.
 Understanding why your Rottweiler sheds are very important.